India's Sept fuel demand rises at fastest pace in a decade

-NEW DELHI India's fuel demand in September rose at the fastest pace in more than a decade, providing further evidence of a pick up in industrial activity in Asia's third-largest economy.
+NEW DELHI, Oct 16 India's fuel demand in September rose at the fastest pace in more than a decade, providing further evidence of a pick up in industrial activity in Asia's third-largest economy.

 Fuel consumption, a proxy for oil demand, surged 15.1 percent in September from the same month a year ago, the biggest rise since August 2005, according to data from the Petroleum Planning and Analysis Cell (PPAC) of the oil ministry.